 How you define a “qualified” CPL will vary greatly from company to company, and even channel to channel.
 It will also depend on factors that are unique to your business, such as price point, sales cycle and expected value that a lead may bring in the future.

-“Qualified leads” are simply leads that meet this pre-determined criteria.
+“Qualified leads” are simply leads that meet these pre-determined criteria.
 For instance, let’s say you have historical data supporting that a prospect has an 80% higher chance of converting if a sales call lasts more than 5 minutes.

 Now let’s say, of those 50 new leads mentioned above, five of them are qualified based on 5+ minute phone calls and are likely to convert to a sale.
 That's $900/CPQL.

 When lead-based KPIs are important:

 - You have a long sales cycle (that's the norm for tech!), so leads need to be nurtured with educational, and maybe even entertaining, content.
 Test different marketing tactics to help move them further down the funnel.

 - You already know the qualifying attributes of your leads.
 If you have historical knowledge on which types of prospects are more likely to convert, focus your time, energy and budget on this audience first.
 Dig into why some customers lack qualifying attributes and test different strategies to get 'em qualified.

 Want to drive more traffic, leads, and opportunity to gather all this data and numbers to crunch?
 Check out our B2B Tech Marketer's Guide to Inbound!

 Traffic is strong, prospects are intrigued…now, focus on turning those leads into tech customers!

 Our favorite conversion-based KPI: Cost-per-Acquisition (CPA)

 Businesses have many words for newly acquired customers, so you may hear many different names for KPIs that refer to the cost of a conversion.
-At our agency, we refer to this as cost-per-acquision (CPA).
+At our agency, we refer to this as cost-per-acquisition (CPA).
 No, these CPAs won’t do your taxes, but they will tell you how efficiently you have been able to make a sale.